2012–2017 Lebanon–Syria border clashes: 2013

 On 1 February 2013, two Lebanese soldiers were killed, along with 1-2 militants, and six were wounded in clashes near the Syrian border which started after an attempt by the military to arrest an anti-Assad rebel commander, who was also killed.

 Three Lebanese soldiers were killed in an attack on their checkpoint near the border town of Arsal by unknown militants who than fled over the border into Syria.

 In the night of 2 June 2013, heavy clashes between Syrian rebels and Hezbollah took place near the Lebanese town of Ain el-Jaouze, which is close to the border area between Lebanon and Syria.
 The rebels were either members of the radical Al-Nusra Front or of the Free Syrian Army.
 Hezbollah fighters attacked a rebel rocket team which was reportedly preparing to fire rockets into Shi'ite areas of the Lebanese Beqaa Valley.
 14–17 rebels and one Hezbollah fighter were killed.
 The rebels said the attack was in retaliation for Hezbollah's support for the Syrian Army at the battle of al-Qusayr.

 On 6 June 2013, unknown gunmen attacked a Lebanese Army checkpoint in Arsal, near the border.
 In the ensuing gunfight two of the gunmen were killed.
 The Army captured a pick-up truck that contained weapons and ammunition.
 After examining the bodies, it was determined that at least one of the dead gunmen was a Syrian national.
 The nationality of the other dead man was not stated.

-In 28 June 2013, a double roadside bomb detonated in Zahlé, Beqaa Governorate, the blasts targeted a Hezbollah convoy in Zahle on this day.
+On 28 June 2013, a double roadside bomb detonated in Zahlé, Beqaa Governorate, the blasts targeted a Hezbollah convoy in Zahle on this day.
 There were no reported casualties and minimal damages resulting from the attack.
 The 313 Brigade claimed responsibility for the attack.
 Weeks later, in July 9th, an explosives-laden vehicle detonated at a supermarket parking lot in Dahiyeh, Haret Hreik, Beirut.
 The attack left 53 people wounded, and its claimed by the 313 Brigade claimed, stating the Hezbollah-controlled area was targeted for their support of Bashar al Assad in the Syrian Civil War.